- Students must have a valid FAFSA

 Pell Grant eligibility

-Grant fund eligibility, including Pell, will be verrified based on enrollment as of May 18th.
-If your initial registration is prior to or on May 18th, your Federal Pell Grant will be based on your enrollment on May 18th.
-If your initial registration for the summer term is after May 18th, your Federal Pell Grant will be based on your enrollment at the point we make the initial award calculation.
+Grant fund eligibility, including Pell, will be verrified based on enrollment as of May 19th.
+If your initial registration is prior to or on May 19th, your Federal Pell Grant will be based on your enrollment on May 19th.
+If your initial registration for the summer term is after May 19th, your Federal Pell Grant will be based on your enrollment at the point we make the initial award calculation.
+In certain situations, an eligible student can receive up to 150% of his/her scheduled award for a year.
+For example, a student enrolled full time in both fall and spring and then at least half time in the summer may be eligible to receive additional Pell funds for the summer semester.